marioferh/enhancements/enhancements/monitoring/monitoring-config.md

   - Work with a Feature flag.
   - Two options: ConfigMap or CRD.
       Preference is to use ConfigMap over CRD during this phase.
+  - The merge process look at top-level fields
   - Behavior: If an entry exists in the ConfigMap, ignore the CRD.
       If there’s no entry in the ConfigMap, use the CRD.
   - Merge Process (only for phase 1)